babashka/babashka/doc/pods.md

 which can be implemented in 200-300 lines of code in most languages.
 If pods are implemented in Clojure, they only need to depend on the [bencode](https://github.com/nrepl/bencode) library and use `pr-str` and `edn/read-string` for encoding and decoding payloads.

-Then why not use EDN as the message format?
-Assuming EDN (or JSON for that matter) as the message and payload format for all pods is too constraining: other languages might already have built-in JSON support and there might not be a good EDN library available.
+Why isn't EDN or JSON chosen as the message format instead of bencode, you may ask.
+Assuming EDN or JSON as the message and payload format for all pods is too
+constraining: other languages might already have built-in JSON support and there might not be a good EDN library available.
+So we use bencode as the first encoding and choose one of multiple richer encodings on top of this.
 More payload formats might be added in the future (e.g. transit).

 When calling the `babashka.pods/load-pod` function, babashka will start the pod and leave the pod running throughout the duration of a babashka script.